-Nokia announced its Nokia 8 in a special London event tonight, but the flagship Nokia 9 was nowhere to be seen.
+Nokia announced its Nokia 8 in a special London event in August, but the flagship Nokia 9 was nowhere to be seen.
 This is thought to be an upgraded version of the Nokia 8 with a larger 5.7in 18:9 display and an extra 2GB of RAM.
 Here's what we know about the upcoming Nokia 9, for which new images have just leaked.

 When is the Nokia 9 release date?